InfiniteWeb: Scalable Web Environment Synthesis for GUI Agent Training: Experiments

 \subsection{Effectiveness for Agent Training}

 The ultimate goal of \textsc{InfiniteWeb} is to provide training environments for GUI agents.
 We generate 600 tasks spanning diverse website categories (e-commerce, social media, booking platforms, etc.) and use them to train UI-TARS-1.5-7B \cite{qin2025uitars}.
 Training uses GRPO (Group Relative Policy Optimization) \cite{shao2024deepseekmath} with our dense reward signals from code instrumentation, enabling the agent to receive partial credit for intermediate progress rather than binary success/failure.
-We then evaluate on Online-Mind2Web (in-domain) and OSWorld (out-of-domain) benchmarks.
+We then evaluate on Online-Mind2Web (in-domain), OSWorld (out-of-domain), and MobileWorld (mobile transfer) benchmarks.

-As shown in Figure~\ref{fig:scaling}, training on our generated environments leads to substantial improvements: +6.9\% on OSWorld (24.5\% $\rightarrow$ 31.4\%) and +5.7\% on Online-Mind2Web.
+As shown in Figure~\ref{fig:scaling}, training on our generated environments leads to substantial improvements: +6.9\% on OSWorld (24.5\% $\rightarrow$ 31.4\%), +5.7\% on Online-Mind2Web (23.0\% $\rightarrow$ 28.7\%), and +3.9\% on MobileWorld (6.4\% $\rightarrow$ 10.3\%).
 Table~\ref{tab:osworld} shows the per-domain breakdown on OSWorld, where improvements are observed across most application categories.
-This suggests that skills acquired from training on web environments can transfer beyond web tasks to desktop applications.
+This suggests that skills acquired from training on web environments can transfer beyond web tasks to both desktop and mobile applications.
 Appendix~\ref{sec:appendix-case} provides case studies analyzing this transfer.
+We also compare against training on Claude-Code-generated websites using the same setup; results in Appendix~\ref{sec:appendix-claude-code} show that data quality, not quantity, drives the improvement.

 The improvement scales with the amount of training data, suggesting that generating more diverse environments could yield further gains.